 Simplified Employee Pension Individual Retirement Account (SEP-IRA)

-Another option is a SEP-IRA.
-With a SEP-IRA, you can contribute 25% of your earnings, up to a maximum of $54,000 annually.
+Another option is a SEP-IRA. of $55,000 annually.
 Clearly that’s a lot higher than the annual contribution limits on a traditional or Roth IRA, which is why it can be a great option for high-earning freelancers.

 As with a traditional IRA, SEP-IRA contributions are tax-deductible — and your earnings grow tax-deferred, so you don’t pay taxes on the money you make until you withdraw it.

 Let’s say freelancing is treating you well (extremely well, really) and you want to max out your SEP IRA this year.
-Here’s what the math looks like: divide $54,000 by 12, and you get $4,500.
+Here’s what the math looks like: Divide $55,000 by 12, and you get $4,583.
 So we’d recommend accounting for that in your monthly rate if you want to max out your SEP IRA.

 Also called the one-participant 401(k) or Individual 401(k), a solo 401(k) is the same as a traditional 401(k) offered by an employer to its employees.
 Translation: You can contribute to your plan as both the employer and employee.

 Your contributions are pre-tax, so you’ll end up paying taxes when you withdraw your money later.
-As an employee, you can contribute a maximum of $18,000 annually ($24,000 if you’re 50 or older).
-As an employer, you can throw in either up to 20% of your earnings if you’re a sole proprietor or 25% of your business’ earnings.
-Total solo 401(k) contributions are capped at $54,000 ($60,000 if you’re 50 or older).
+As an employee, you can contribute a maximum of $18,500 annually ($24,500 if you’re 50 or older).
+As an employer, you can throw in 25% of your business’ earnings, though you'll have to do some math to figure out your deduction limit.

 The math here is the same as with the SEP-IRA, so we’d recommend allocating $4,500 of your monthly rate toward retirement savings to max out your solo 401(k).